rstacruz/modern-development/lifecycle/phases.md

   - Market research
   - Product design
   - Visual design (UI/UX)
-  - Planning the next 2-4 sprints
+  - Planning the next milestone (2-4 sprints)

 ## Iteration

 A project's work is divided into 2-week cycles called *sprints*.
-There are also longer units for time called *milestones*, which group together multiple sprints.
+There are also longer units called *milestones*, which group multiple sprints together.
+Every sprint has:

   - Plan
   - Build